Claytor/data_talks_data_engineering_zoomcamp_2024/README.md

 - Orchestraton is the process of dependency management facilitated through automation.
 The idea is to minimize manual work.
 A good idea is to minimize as much work as possible.
   - The data orchestrator manages scheduling, triggering, monitoring, and resource allocation.
   - Every workflow requires sequential steps.
 Porly sequenced transformations mess up your data
-  - A good orchestrator handles
-    - handles workflow management and dependency
-    - automation
-    - error handling (because crap breaks)
-    - recovery (because when it breaks, you need to fix it)
-    - Monotoring and alerting
-    - resorce optimizaiton
-    - observability (viewing the entire pipeline proccesses)
-    - Debugging
-    - Compliance/auditing

 ##### Notes on Mage